MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 ![Screen shot of Excel Link Manager](media/workflow1-excel-link-manager.PNG "Screen shot of Excel Link Manager")

+> [!NOTE]
+> You must have the Environment Maker role (Power Platform) to create a Microsoft Power Automate flow.

 ## What you'll learn in this example

 In this example you’ll learn how to do three key things: